moja-global/mentorship/google-summer-of-code/GSOC-2023-Ideas.md

 ### First steps

-Introduce yourself on Slack in the `#cloud` channel.
+Introduce yourself on Slack in the `#06-cloud` channel.
 Download the FLINT.Cloud GCBM container and re-create the GCBM Demo Run.
-Share your findings on Slack under `#cloud`.
+Share your findings on Slack under `#06-cloud`.
 Next, create a system design for the new implementation focusing on improving the API performance, and share it on Slack.

 ## Idea: Develop FLINT Model Gallery to host simulation reports